-Reddish Mars appears in the south-southwestern sky after sunset, and continues to shine until late in the evening.
+Reddish Mars appears in the southern sky after sunset before setting later in the evening.

 Opposition from the Sun occurred during the night of 2016 MAY 21-22 when Mars was out all night.
 At that time Mars was in the constellation Scorpius at a declination of 21.7° south of the celestial equator.
 Its north pole was tilted by 10.5° toward Earth.
 Greatest brilliance for this apparition was expected around MAY 22 at magnitude -2.1.
 Closest approach to Earth of 0.5032 AU occurred on MAY 30 when Mars subtended an angular diameter of 18.6 arcseconds.

 Apparent direct motion in right ascension resumed on 2016 JUN 30.
 Eastern quadrature was reached on SEP 13 before conjunction behind the Sun on 2017 JUL 26.

 Mars will appear near other bright planets and stars on the following dates: Venus 2017 FEB 02, Alcyone (Pleiades) APR 21, Aldebaran MAY 05, Elnath MAY 24, Mercury JUN 28.